 For many years, questionnaires have been a popular data collection tool during research.
 Questionnaires are very diverse and easily adaptable—this is why they are one of the most common and important tools for data collection in everyday life.

-Although questionnaires are a common tool for research, a lot of people still don’t know what kind of questions should be included in their questionnaire.
+Although questionnaires are a common tool for research, a lot of people still don’t know what kind of questions should be included in their questionnaires.
 In this article, we will look at different types of questionnaires and show you how to create an online questionnaire with Formplus.

 What is a Questionnaire?